 One example is Health Spending Accounts that allow employees to choose the benefits they want.
 And, since employers only have to pay for the benefits that have been used, employers can save.

 There are several reasons why Canadian companies are moving to custom benefit plans instead of traditional plans:

 - Cost Savings – Employers are able to control costs by setting benefit limits each year.

-- More Desirable – Employees are empowered to choose how to spend their employee benefits allowance, which makes them feel like they are getting better coverage.
+- More Desirable – Employees are empowered to choose how to spend their employee benefits allowance, which helps them feel like they are getting better coverage.

-- Flexibility – Custom benefits plans are suitable for diverse workforces as employees can choose which benefits that they actually need and want.
+- Flexibility – Custom benefit plans are suitable for diverse workforces as employees can choose which benefits they actually need and want.

-In this article, our employee benefits brokers will offer four important employee benefits tips to consider if you are thinking of switching from a traditional benefits plan to a more tailored, custom benefits plan.
+In this article, our Edmonton employee benefits brokers will offer four important employee benefits tips to consider if you are thinking of switching from a traditional benefits plan to more tailored, custom benefit plans.

 1. Consider a Health Spending Account

 Health spending accounts are great for employers because they can set the health spending amount.
 Employees in turn are able to choose where to spend their money.
 Be sure to read our article What Can a Flexible Benefits Plan Offer Your Employees?